top of page

 The adjective 'honorable,' denoting qualities of integrity, honesty, and moral uprightness, derives its etymology from the same Latin and Old French roots as its noun counterpart, 'honor.'
 In Latin, the word 'honorabilis' emerged to describe something worthy of respect and esteem, often associated with individuals who displayed moral excellence and dignity.
 This term evolved from the base word 'honor' and the suffix '-abilis,' indicating capability or suitability.
 As Old French exerted its influence, 'honorabilis' transformed into 'honorable' with a similar connotation, making its way into Middle English and modern English.
 Thus, 'honorable' retains its original sense of characterizing individuals or actions that embody integrity, honesty, and moral uprightness, reflecting a longstanding history rooted in the ideals of respect and moral virtue.

-Quiz: Find the meaning of honorable
+Quiz: Find the meaning of the adjective honorable:

 Try Again!